John Ferguson (rugby league)

-John "Chicka" Ferguson (born 15 July 1954) is an Indigenous Australian former professional rugby league footballer who played in the 1980s.
+John "Chicka" Ferguson (born 15 July 1954) is an Australian former professional rugby league footballer who played in the 1980s.
 An Australian international and New South Wales State of Origin representative winger, in the New South Wales Rugby League premiership for the Newtown Jets, Eastern Suburbs Roosters and finally the Canberra Raiders, with whom he won the 1989 and 1990 NSWRL premierships.
 A prolific try-scorer, who topped the NSWRL's scoring list in 1988, Ferguson also played in England with Wigan, helping them to victory in the 1985 Challenge Cup Final.
 He has since been named in Australia's indigenous team of the century (1908–2008).

 Playing career

 Ferguson played at South Grafton Rebels as a junior and then as a first grader from 1972 to 1975.
 He then moved to play at Glen Innes from 1976 to 1980.
 He was then lured to play for Newtown Jets for the 1981 season.